ticdat/ticdat/README.md

 `ticdat` is an easy-to-use, lightweight, relational, data library.
 It provides a simple interface for defining a data schema, and a factory class for creating `TicDat` data objects that confirm to this schema.

-It is primarily intended to simplify the process of developing proof-of-concept mathematical engines that read from one schema and write to another.
+It is primarily intended to simplify the process of developing modular mathematical engines that read from one schema and write to another.
 It provides easy routines for reading and/or writing an entire data set for a range of stand-alone file types (Excel, .csv, Access or SQLite).
 For Access or SQLite, it can be used as a very condensed representation of the database schema.

-For archiving test suites, `ticdat` is a useful way to convert data instances into .sql text files that can be archived in source code control systems.
+For archiving test suites, `ticdat` is a useful way to convert data instances into .sql or .json text files that can be archived in source code control systems.

 When primary keys are specified, each table is a dictionary of dictionaries.
 Otherwise, each table is an enumerable of dictionaries.
 The inner dictionaries are data rows indexed by field names (as in `csv.DictReader/csv.DictWriter`).